Using Woodchip for Soil Health, Mulching & Composting

 We talked all things woodchip—what it is, why it matters, and how to use it to transform your soil health (without digging a thing).
 As someone who already uses woodchip around my own garden, I knew there was more to the story—but I had no idea how powerful it really was until this conversation.

-At its simplest, it’s chipped or shredded tree branches.
+At its simplest, woodchip is chipped or shredded tree branches.
 But as Ben explains, not all woodchip is created equal.
-There’s:
+There are several types:

-• Bark chip – a dry by-product of timber milling, great for paths but low in nutrients.
+Bark chip – a by-product of timber milling, great for paths but low in nutrients.

-• Ramial woodchip – from young branches under 7cm thick.
-Nutrient-rich, full of life, and ideal for building soil health.
+Ramial woodchip – made from young branches under 7cm thick.
+This type is nutrient-rich, full of life, and ideal for building soil health.

-This young, twiggy woodchip (the kind most of us get from pruning or tree surgery) is absolutely bursting with potential.
+This young, twiggy woodchip, which we often get from pruning or tree surgery, is absolutely bursting with potential.

 “The bark is where all the nutrients are… the more young wood you have, the more useful the chip is—even fresh.” – Ben Raskin